Dhi13man/nordigen_integration/CONTRIBUTING.md

 - Use environment variables for opt-in live integration tests.
 The default test suite must remain safe to run without credentials.
 - Update `README.md` and `CHANGELOG.md` when users need to know about the change.
+- If you change the account-link flow, host, token handling, or method names, update `skills/`.

 Run the same gates as CI before opening a pull request: